-In order to stay successful, real estate brokerages need to maintain a favorable reputation through online reviews.
+To stay successful, real estate agencies need to maintain a favorable reputation through online reviews.
 Here’s why it’s important.

 1. Reviews are Referrals for Real Estate Agents